Updated: May 8, 2025

 New Zealand has a lot in common with the US.
 For starters, they share English as their most spoken language.
 The locals are friendly, relaxed, and easy to get along with.
 The climate is temperate, with warm and dry summers and mild and wet winters.
 You can enjoy a pleasant, warm, and outdoor lifestyle throughout the year.

 New Zealand is famous for its unique culture with strong Māori and Polynesian influences.
 The Manaakitanga, which means hospitality, generosity, and kindness, is an important custom in Māori culture and is followed diligently.
-There are many peaceful spots with delicious fresh seafood and wine tasting.
+There are many peaceful spots in the country, with delicious fresh seafood and wine tasting.

-Although healthcare in New Zealand is funded, an appointment with a dentist costs a fortune.
+Although healthcare in New Zealand is funded, an appointment with a dentist can be pricey.
 However, it is free for those under 18 years of age.

 Pros and cons of moving to New Zealand